Schedule of Dyatlov group trek

 - 4 -

 Dyatlov was found leaning his head against a birch tree.
 He was visible from under the snow.
-He was dressed in ski pants, underpants, sweater, checked shirt, a fur vest.
+He was dressed in ski pants, underpants, sweater, checkered shirt, a fur vest.
 On the right foot he was wearing a wool sock and cotton on the left.

 Doroshenko and Krivonischenko were found side by side, slightly covered with snow powder.
 They lay under a cedar tree near a makeshift fire.
 Doroshenko was lying on his stomach.
 Under him were found branches broken from a fall into several pieces.
 Krivonischenko was lying on his back.
 Both were almost undressed.
-They wore checked shirts and underpants.
+They wore checkered shirts and underpants.
 Socks on their feet.

 March 5 as a result of searching using probes under a layer of snow of 15 cm was found Slobodin.
 He too froze in the dynamic pose as Kolmogorova.
 He was dressed relatively warmer.
 He was wearing one felt boot (the second was found in a tent).